March 30, 2018

 There are other ways to block UV rays and solar heat, including shades, blinds, drapes, shutters, awnings, and window films.
 Learn more about energy-efficient window attachments.

-Your thermostat setting contributes on your electricity consumption.
+Your thermostat setting contributes to your electricity consumption.
 Try to keep your thermostat at 78°F or as high as comfortably possible while you are home and in need of cooling.
 Raise the setting to around 85°F before you leave.
 Do NOT turn your HVAC system off when you leave, especially if you will be away for an extended period of time.
 Ensure healthy humidity and temperature levels for your home by setting the thermostat no lower than 55°F in the winter and no higher than 90°F in the summer.

 A programmable or smart thermostat can make it easy to improve your setback savings.
 Many models also come with apps that allow you to control the thermostat from anywhere, whether from another country or your couch.